Instance boot modes

 • Support for large disk sizes

-Legacy BIOS uses the Master Boot Record (MBR) partitioning scheme and supports hard disks that are up to 2 TB in size.
-UEFI uses the GUID Partition Table (GPT) partitioning scheme and supports hard disks that are larger than 2 TB in size.
+BIOS supports only the Legacy boot mode, relies on the Master Boot Record (MBR) partition table, and supports hard disks that are up to 2 TB in size.
+UEFI uses the GUID Partition Table (GPT) partition table and supports hard disks that are larger than 2 TB in size.

 • High speed and performance